A Simple Algorithm for Computing BOCP: Performance Evaluation

-From this table, we can easily see that the proposed method outperforms other four methods, demonstrating the efficiency and effectiveness of our proposed method.
+Table \ref{tab:result of first set of experiment} lists the results of Experiment 1.
+Specifically, the methods are listed in Row one, the average running time of each method is listed in Row two, and the improvement factors{ \footnote{Here the improvement factor refers to the ratio of time.
+Assume that the exectution time of the `Standard' method is 0.2 seconds, the one of the proposed method is 0.05 seconds, for example, the improvement factor is $\frac{0.2}{0.05}=4$.}} of our algorithm over the baseline methods are shown in Row 3.
+From this table, we can see that the proposed method outperforms its simpler versions, demonstrating the effectiveness of our proposed strategies.
 Interestingly, the simpler versions of the proposed method yet outperforms the former two methods, let alone the proposed method.
-To some extent this verifies our previous claim --- directly appealing to existing algorithms used to compute boolean operation of conic and/or general polygons is usually not efficient enough.
+To some extent this verifies our previous claim --- directly executing existing algorithms used to compute boolean operation of conic and/or general polygons is usually not efficient enough.

-Compared to the former two methods, although the latter three ones adopt a different data structure, but we note that the fourth one also employs the plane sweep method, similar to the former two ones.
-Viewed from the theoretical perspective, the former two ones should not have such poor performance.
-To further verify this phenomenon and explain it, we hence conduct another set of experiments, evaluating the overall performance of these algorithms.
+Compared to the former two methods, although the latter three ones adopt a different data structure, but we note that the `Standard' method also directly employs the plane sweep method, similar to the former two ones.
+Viewed from the theoretical perspective, the former two methods should have the performance similar to the ``Standard'' method.
+To further verify this phenomenon and explain it, we hence conduct another set of experiments, evaluating the overall performance based on larger datasets.